Philippine Rural Reconstruction Movement: Historical background

 In the 1900s, the Philippine Rural Reconstruction Movement was founded and inspired by its then leader Dr. Y.C.
 James "Jimmy" Yen (also known as Yan Yangchu), a national of China.
-It was brought the Philippines, specifically in Nueva Ecija and then also in Rizal province, by Filipinos such as Conrado Benitez, a person connected to the University of the Philippines, with the vision to empowering and developing rural communities and the aim of providing training on self-government and on how such communities can sustain itself globally, nationally, and locally.
+It was brought to the Philippines, specifically in Nueva Ecija and then also in Rizal province, by Filipinos such as Conrado Benitez, a person connected to the University of the Philippines, with the vision to empowering and developing rural communities and the aim of providing training on self-government and on how such communities can sustain itself globally, nationally, and locally.

 Apart from Conrado Benitez, original members of PRRM's Board of Trustees also included Salvador Araneta, Cornelio Balmaceda, Cecilio Putong, Juan Salcedo, Jr., Asuncion A. Perez, Gil Puyat, Paul R. Parrette, Manuel P. Manahan, and Albino Z. Sycip.
 Apart from Benitez, Sycip, Putong and Salcedo, Jr., PRRM's original incorporators also included Esteban E. Abada, Eulogio Rodriguez, Jr., Roland Renne, Juan Cojuangco, Oscar B. Arellano, and Jose S. Camus.
+Former directors include Josefa Jara Martinez.

 In 1970, former Philippine Secretary of Health and Senator Dr. Juan Flavier, conveyed his experiences working with and for PRRM in his book Doctor to the Barrios.

 In 2009, PRRM became a partner of the Ayala Foundation USA, with the task of building potable water facilities within chosen Philippine barangays.